mlibrary/high_level_browse/README.md

 maintenance of the call number ranges is done by subject specialist librarians and is out of scope for this gem.

-## Working from the command line
+## Command line utilities: `fetch_new_hlb` and `hlb`

 There are also a couple command line applications for managing and querying the data.

-* **fetch_new_hlb** tries to grab a new copy of the data from the umich website and serialize it to the given directory.
+* **fetch_new_hlb** tries to grab a new copy of the data from the umich website and serialize it to a ~500k file called `hlb.json.gz` in the given directory.
   Useful for putting in a cron job to periodically update with fresh data

 ```bash